ChinaFile/hello-world/README.md

 # hello-world
 ChinaFile is an online magazine published by the Center on U.S.-China Relations at Asia Society, dedicated to promoting an informed, nuanced, and vibrant public conversation about China, in the U.S. and around the world.
+ChinaFile publishes original reporting and analysis across a wide spectrum of topics in writing, photography, and video.
+We devote our energy to underreported subjects, innovative and elegant storytelling, experts interested in engaging non-experts, Chinese analysts who want to write for international audiences, and questions we feel haven’t been adequately explained by other publications.
+Our contributors are journalists, scholars, and other experts working both inside and outside of China.